-Remote operation of the Building Acoustics features is possible for the Nor140 in combination with the NorBuild/CtrlBuild software package Nor1028.
-Option 11 then requires all the options 1, 3, 9 and 10 to be installed in the Nor140 unit.
+Remote operation of the Building Acoustics features is also possible for one or two Nor140 in combination with the NorBuild/CtrlBuild software package Nor1028.
+In this combination option 11 requires all the options 1, 3, 9 and 10 to be installed in the Nor140 unit.